Friday, May 31, 2019

 In his presentation about climate change and water shortage in Germany's southwest, Dr. Andreas Becker of the German Meteorological Service presented measured "hard" data but refused to paint horror scenarios.

-Here is a global map of greenhouse gas emissions, showing a pattern one would expect.
-Not only the consumption-friendly western countries but the populous economies of China and India stick out too.
+Here is a global map of greenhouse gas emissions, showing the pattern one would expect.
+The consumption-friendly Western countries and the populous economies of China and India stick out.

-Dr. Becker presented the increase of CO2 concentration in the air from a measuring station at the Mount Loa Observatory in Hawaii, serving as the reference point for the world.
-Recently a record "air mark" of 415 ppm was exceeded.
+Dr. Becker presented the increase in CO2 concentration in the air from a measuring station at the Mount Loa Observatory in Hawaii, which serves as the world's reference point.
+Recently, a record "air mark" of 415 ppm was exceeded.

 "As recently as 1910, atmospheric CO2 stood at 300 ppm – higher than it had been for some 800,000 years at least* – but jumped up another 100+ ppm over the next century as pollution levels skyrocketed."